Q1: Read the following reasons of migration of people from Europe to America till the 19th century and choose the correct option:

 Q9: Explain the impact of the Great Depression on Indian weavers during the early twentieth century.
 (2020)

-Ans: The Great Depression had a significant impact on Indian weavers during the early twentieth century.
-Some key impacts are:
+Ans: The Great Depression had a profound impact on Indian weavers in the early twentieth century.

-Overall, the Great Depression had a devastating impact on Indian weavers, exacerbating their economic struggles and contributing to the decline of the handloom industry.
+Overall, the Great Depression severely impacted Indian weavers, intensifying their economic difficulties and leading to a decline in their industry.

 Q10: Explain the role of Bretton Woods institutions in the post-Second World War settlement.
 (2020)